iCliniq Logo

 Once you start taking the Emtricitabine and Tenofovir combination, look for the changes in symptoms.

-• In case of worsening of the symptoms or any adverse effects, inform your doctor so that they can look for what needs to be done.
+• In case of worsening of the symptoms or any adverse effects, inform your doctor so that they can look into what needs to be done.

-• Note down if the symptoms have gotten less severe, if there is any change in the symptoms, if so, not if only one particular symptom has improved or if there is a difference as a whole.
+• Note down if the symptoms have gotten less severe, if there is any change in the symptoms, or if only one particular symptom has improved, or if there is a difference as a whole.

 Look Out for Side Effects: